adambard/learnxinyminutes-docs/swift.html.markdown

 // TODO: Do something soon
 // FIXME: Fix this code

-// In Swift 2, println and print were combined into one print method. print("Hello, world") // standard print print("Hello, world", appendNewLine: true) // appending a new line
+// In Swift 2, println and print were combined into one print method.
+Print automatically appends a new line. print("Hello, world") // println is now print print("Hello, world", appendNewLine: false) // printing without appending a newline

 // variables (var) value can change after being set
 // constants (let) value can NOT be changed after being set